clover/clover-ios-sdk/README.md

 - `CLVSession`

-  - Once you already have the merchant’s id, merchant token, and the domain (currently US or EU and Sandbox for development), you can initiate a session object and then start calling Clover endpoints on that object which stores those information.
+  - Once you already have the merchant’s id, merchant token, and the domain (currently US or EU and Sandbox for development), you can initiate a session object and then start calling Clover endpoints on that object, which stores those information.

   - Session has two static vars which define debugging options. `debugMode` is a boolean which determines if any output will be made with requests, and `debugPrintOptions` is a list of enum values which you individually opt in to get output of.